Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Finn Weber.

-Where did you get those ideas
+Wait, do you get those ideas.

-Shut the fuck up
+Shut the fuck up.

-How about that
+How about that?

-I think this web is spelled slightly differently
+I think this Weber's spelt slightly differently.

-So it's actually got nothing to do with that
+So it's actually got nothing to do with that.

-It wasn't my idea
+It wasn't my idea.

-It was Finn's idea
+It was Finn's idea.

-I'm just a reporter
+I'm just a reporter.

-I'm just a journalist
+I'm just a journalist.

-Where do you get your stories
+Where do you get your stories?

-From Finn
+From Finn.

-The Financial Times
+The Financial Times?

-from Shanton Park in Western Australia.
+And finally, from Shenton Park in Western Australia.

 It's Jessica Carter.